wighawag/hardhat-deploy/README.md

 `--forkDeployments <networkName>`: defaults to `localhost`; this option allows you to specify the network to fetch the deployment from when running in fork mode.
 This is necessary as hardhat fork feature does not track the fork's network: <https://github.com/nomiclabs/hardhat/issues/1164>

-`--asNetwork <networkName`: default to `localhost` (or the value specified by `--forkDeployments` if any), this option allows you to specify the network name to be used for **hardhat-deploy** functionality, like which folder the resulting deployment should be saved to
+`--asNetwork <networkName`: default to `localhost` (or the value specified by `--forkDeployments` if any), this option allows you to specify the network name to be used for **hardhat-deploy** functionality, like which folder the resulting deployment should be saved to.

 #### **Flags**

-`--noReset`: This flag prevent the resetong of the deployments.
+`--noReset`: This flag prevent the reseting of the existing deployments.
 This is usually not desired when running the `node` task as a network is created from scratch and previous deployemnt are irrelevant.

 `--show-accounts`: this flag will output the account private keys